11th Annual MAS Summer Seminar

 escamilla-mark.jpegGreetings!

 MAS is an interdisciplinary program that addresses the Spanish language and the study of Mexican Americans in history, art, music, the humanities, literature and politics.
-The program provides a solid background in dealing with and working in the increasingly multicultural environment of the present and the future.
+The program provides a solid background in dealing with and working in the increasingly multicultural environment of the present and future.

 Set your goals high and Get More, Get MAS!